CucumberPickles & Canned SaladsVegan RecipeVegetable Preserve

 • Start by washing the cucumbers, then let them soak in cold water for 2 to 5 hours.
 After draining, trim the tail ends of the cucumbers.

 • (!)
-Before you begin canning the cucumbers, ensure that the jars are cleaned with soapy water and sterilized following the method described in a section below – see: "How to can pickles using open kettle (inversion) canning method".
+Before you begin canning the cucumbers, ensure that the jars are cleaned with soapy water and properly sterilized.

 • Once the jars are sterilized and cooled, pack the cucumbers tightly into them.
 The goal is to leave as little space as possible.
 If needed, you can cut the cucumbers into halves or quarters.
 Leave some space at the top to add dill heads, or you can place them at the bottom or between the cucumbers.
 Cut garlic cloves into halves or quarters and add 2 cloves to a 32 oz. jar or 1 clove to a 16 oz. jar.
 Include peppercorns, bay leaves, and optional sliced horseradish root.